jaiswalchitransh/KIIT-Library-Management-System/README.md

 ## Contribution
 This project was developed by **Chitransh Jaiswal**.
 Chitransh was responsible for all aspects of the project, including design, development, testing, and documentation.
+Contributions to improve the efficiency, readability, or functionality of the code are welcome.
+To contribute:
+- Fork the repository
+- Make your changes
+- Submit a pull request